avinashdv/GameOfThrones/README.md

 Download the GOT file and configure the Nginx Server(nginx.conf) with the updated locations of root on nginx.conf also the root for /err404.html and /err500.html with the updated locations on ur system to check the result.

 ## Example Configuring Nginx
-Just download and install the Nginx server goto -> nginx -> conf -> nginx.conf , open the nginx.conf in a sublime text editor on line 43 update the root like **root C:/Users/personal/Desktop/assnmt-5/** to the location of the file downloaded, same with error pages on line 55 and 63 edit the root like **root C:/Users/personal/Desktop/assnmt-5/errorpages** to the location of the file including assnmt-5 and the **errorpages** is default.
+Just download and install the Nginx server goto -> nginx -> conf -> nginx.conf , open the nginx.conf  in a sublime text editor and replace the nginx.conf with the **NginxConfigurationFile** which is available on my repo and on line 43 update the root like **root C:/Users/personal/Desktop/assnmt-5/** to the location of the file downloaded, same with error pages on line 55 and 63 edit the root like **root C:/Users/personal/Desktop/assnmt-5/errorpages** to the location of the file including assnmt-5 and the **errorpages** is default.
 These are the steps to complete configuration.

 ## Built With